Employment and volunteering options

 1. Employment Support Services for job seekers with permanent disability and an assessed need for regular, ongoing support in the workplace.

-2. Disability Management Services for job seekers with disability, injury or health conditions who are not expected to need long-term support in the workplace but may need irregular flexible support to keep a job.
+2. Disability Management Services are available to job seekers with disability, injury or health conditions who are not expected to need long-term support in the workplace but may need irregular flexible support to keep a job.

 Services provided through DES include allied health services to help improve work capacity, assistance with job searching, resume preparation and support for education and training.